Any exercise to be effective must have a focus and serve a purpose.

 - Greater freedom of movement and improved static postures

-- Your ability o mentally and physically relax.
+- Your ability to mentally and physically relax.

-- Help you release muscular tensions including those painful trigger points
+- Muscle tension relief including painful trigger points

 - Help you recover faster from a workout